 Knowing the signs of heroin use could save someone’s life.
 Today, with nearly 1 million heroin users in the U.S., we thought it might be a good idea to post about the key signs of someone using heroin.
-Recognizing the signs and symptoms could literally be a matter of life and death.
-Knowing exactly what you’re look for is key.
+Recognizing them could literally be a matter of life and death.
+Knowing exactly what to look for is the key.

 The idea of using the signs of heroin use to “catch” someone who is using heroin, is to get them help, before it’s too late.
 64 people die from a opioid overdose every day in the U.S.